-Levels of Performance Component Unsatisfactory Basic Proficient Distinguished 2d: Establishes clearly defined norms for professional conduct Norms for professional conduct have not been defined.
+Levels of Po erformance Component Unsatisfactory Basic Proficient Distinguished 2d: Establishes clearly defined norms for professional conduct Norms for professional conduct have not been defined.
 Adult interactions can be described as unproductive and often disrespectful.
 Specialist makes limited attempts to establish norms for adult interactions.
 Adult interactions are inconsistently productive and respectful.
 Clear norms for guiding professional conduct have been established and promoted within the school.
 The norms frame productive and respectful interactions among the adults.
 Teachers observe the established norms for professional conduct, holding themselves and each other accountable for honoring the norms.
-Sample Indicators of Proficiency Specialist has developed and communicated norms for professional conduct.
-Norms for professional conduct contribute to the culture of respect and professionalism.
-Specialist and teachers refer to the norms in discussing interactions.
-Teachers observe the norms.
-1.
+Norms for professional d and communicated norms for conduct contribute to the cultur refer to the norms in discussing e of respect and professionalism ı

-Levels of Performance Component Unsatisfactory Basic Proficient Distinguished 2e: Organizes physical space for professional learning Spaces for group work are poorly organized, resulting in lost time, a sense of chaos, and lack of engagement.
+Levels of P erformance Component Unsatisfactory Basic Proficient Distinguished 2e: Organizes physical space for professional learning Spaces for group work are poorly organized, resulting in lost time, a sense of chaos, and lack of engagement.
 The physical environment and the activities designed to support professional learning are poorly aligned.
 Teachers do not feel comfortable in the space.
 Spaces for group work are sufficiently organized so that they do not constrain the professional learning.
 Teachers generally feel comfortable in the workspace.
 Professional learning spaces are well organized to minimize lost time, ensure the engagement of participants, and provide an "adult" environment that is free of distractions.
 Teachers are comfortable in the physical space.
 Teachers and the Specialist collaborate to ensure the physical space is well organized and flexibly designed to support multiple approaches to professional learning.
 Teachers are comfortable in the physical space and often use it for their own meetings.
-Equipment and materials in the space are readily accessible.
-The physical space is flexible to support various learning structures.
-The physical space is "adult" in tone and comfortable for the teachers.
-Minimal time is lost from professional learning due to a disorganized environment.
+The physical space is fleThe physical space is "a Sample Indicators als in the space are readily access exible to support various learning adult in tone and comfortable for professional learning due to a g structures. or the teachers.